-- Funding there continues to be a high degree of uncertainty about future levels of funding for local government.
-The risks and uncertainty that underpin the assumptions within the Council's Medium Term Financial Strategy (MTFS) was initially due to the lack of information provided by central Government in relation to: the mechanisms for Business Rates Retention; the outcome of the Fair Funding Review and the resulting redistribution of resource; the Government's plan to address the future of social care; and the impact of Brexit.
-The substantial impacts of the COVID-19 pandemic have increased the level of uncertainty, and the Council has undertaken detailed costing and forecasting to project both the additional expenditure incurred and the loss of income.
-Although the projected financial impact initially exceeded the support received from Government, the projections are under constant review and are updated and reported to Members and Management Board regularly.
-Executive Members and their Directors continue to work to develop further savings options for consideration, therefore the Council continues to believe that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of the need to close facilities and reduce levels of service provision. - Mall market lease the Council considers that the terms of the lease agreement in respect of Blackburn Market within the shopping centre does not transfer substantially all the risks and rewards incidental to ownership of the property, plant and equipment.
+• Funding - there continues to be a high degree of uncertainty about future levels of funding for local government.
+The risks and uncertainty that underpin the assumptions within the Council's Medium

+Term Financial Strategy (MTFS) were initially due to the lack of information provided by central Government in relation to: the mechanisms for Business Rates Retention; the outcome of the Fair Funding Review and the resulting redistribution of resources; the Government's plan to address the future of social care; and the impact of Brexit.
+The ongoing impact of the Covid-19 pandemic has added uncertainty in respect of the pace and extent of economic recovery.
+The Council has plans to utilise Covid-19 related funding, received in the financial year 2020/21 and carried forward into 2021/22, to deliver Covid-related response and recovery activity whilst managing increased demand as Council services return to business as usual and provide capacity to deal with outstanding backlogs.
+The Council is of the view that this uncertainty is not sufficient to provide an indication that the assets of the Council might be impaired as a result of the need to close facilities and reduce levels of service provision.

+- Mall market lease the Council considers that the terms of the lease agreement in respect of Blackburn Market within the shopping centre does not transfer substantially all the risks and rewards incidental to ownership of the property, plant and equipment.
 The primary factors in determining this treatment were the non-specialist nature of the space rented, the separate accounting treatment of the specialist fixtures and fittings within the space, and the duration of the lease compared to the full economic life of the asset.
 The lease has, therefore, been treated as an operating lease and rentals paid under the terms of the lease are charged to the Comprehensive Income and Expenditure Statement. - Accounting for schools in assessing the most appropriate accounting treatment for balances and transactions in relation to schools, the Council has considered the circumstances of each of the categories of school, such as ownership, control and access to economic benefits and service potential.
-Further details are included in Note 15 experience, current trends and other relevant factors.
-However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
+Further details are included in Note 15.